glouppe/info8006-introduction-to-ai/lecture6.md

 - Observable system state: Markov chains
 - Partially-observable system state: Hidden Markov models.

-We follow here instead the terminology of the textbook.
+We follow here instead the terminology of the textbook, as defined in the previous slide.

 ---